RigsOfRods/docs.rigsofrods.org/gameplay/multiplayer-server-setup.md

 ## Port forwarding

-**THIS STEP IS EXTREMELY IMPORTANT - YOUR SERVER WILL NOT APPEAR ON THE SERVER LIST AND OTHER PLAYERS WILL NOT BE ABLE TO JOIN!**
+**THIS STEP IS EXTREMELY IMPORTANT - FAILURE TO PORT FORWARD WILL RESULT IN YOUR SERVER TO NOT APPEAR ON THE SERVER LIST AND OTHER PLAYERS WILL NOT BE ABLE TO JOIN!**

 Before we begin, you **MUST** be able to forward the server port (TCP `12000` by default).
 This requires accessing your router's firewall settings.